FluidTYPO3/vhs/README.md

 ## Installation

-The latest version can be installed via [TER](https://extensions.typo3.org/extension/vhs) or via composer by running
+The latest version can be installed via composer by running

 ```
 composer require fluidtypo3/vhs
 ```

-in a TYPO3 installation.
+in a TYPO3 installation, or via [TER](https://extensions.typo3.org/extension/vhs).

 ## Settings